GitTimeraider/LooseLinuxScripts/Backup/README.md

 sudo tar xzpf backup_file.tar.gz -C /<br />
 Make sure to replace backup_file.tar.gz with the actual name of your backup file.
 The -C / option tells tar to extract the backup starting from the root (/) directory of the system.<br />

 Reinstall Bootloader (if required): If your new disk is a different disk type (e.g., SSD, USB stick, etc.), you may need to reinstall the bootloader or configure it to boot from the new disk.
-This can vary based on the Raspberry Pi model and whether you’re using U-Boot or the default bootloader.
+This can vary based on the Raspberry Pi model and whether you’re using U-Boot or the default bootloader <br />
 To reinstall the bootloader, follow the instructions for your specific setup, for example:<br />
 sudo raspi-config<br />
 Or follow specific setups for Ubuntu or other Linux variants<br />
 Under Advanced Options, you can reconfigure the boot device (SD card or USB).<br />

 Update fstab: After the extraction, the system will need to know where to mount its filesystems.
 You might need to update /etc/fstab to reflect the correct partition UUID or device names for the new disk.
 To get the UUIDs of your partitions, use:<br />
 sudo blkid<br />
-Edit /etc/fstab to reflect the new disk's UUID for the root filesystem (/) and other mounted partitions.
+Edit /etc/fstab to reflect the new disk's UUID for the root filesystem (/) and other mounted partitions.<br />
 sudo nano /etc/fstab<br />
 Make sure the entry for the root filesystem is correct (e.g., /dev/sda1 or the new partition's UUID).